BLACK HELICOPTERS

 EPISODE 20

-The good elves had swarmed all over Masty Hall between midnight and dawn, nailing up red, white and blue bunting, warming up and oiling down the speakers and video-projectors, sweeping the aisles but... for all their labors, the hall was less than a quarter full when Henri Ratzelkreuz mounted the podium.
+The good elves had swarmed all over Masty Hall twixt and tween midnight and sunrise; working overtime nailing red, white and blue bunting, warming up and oiling down speakers and video cables, sweeping the aisles but... for all their labors… the hall was less than a quarter full when Henri Ratzelkreuz mounted the podium.

-Writing the sporadic heckling off as consequential of the previous evening's merrymaking... keeping things positive...
-Ratso straightened the white handkerchief in his breast pocket, tapped the microphone (working... fine!) and clapped his hands for attention.
-At the instant that he did, the canned music shut off, leaving him alone, celebrity of the moment.
+Writing the sporadic heckling off as consequential to the previous evening's merrymaking... keeping things positive, as always...
+Ratso straightened the cream-coloured handkerchief in his breast pocket, tapped the microphone (working... fine!) and clapped his hands for attention.
+At the instant that he did, the canned Dixieland music shut off, leaving him alone, celebrity of his moment – stranded, like a folksinger in a bar full of pre-pandemic drunks.

 "Isn't this great?" he exclaimed.
-"Aren't we great!
+"Aren't we all great!
 Isn't this just what we've been waiting for?"

 He stepped back, throwing up his hands as if he'd just given away the fifty thousand dollar check on "You Bet Your Car", never breaking his smile (though the applause was dim, scattered... barely audible, in fact, over the humming or, more accurately, buzzing of several hundred groggy politicians, groggily politicking).

 "How pathetic!"
-Anne Kazelka determined, chewing on a jam and cinnamon bun she held between the folds of a paper napkin.
+Anne Kazelka determined, chewing on a jam and cinnamon bun that she held between folds of a paper napkin in one fist, a cup of cooling, generic coffee in the other.

 "Ratso," Glenn admitted, "he does his job.
-He's an organization man, works behind the scenes, nobody's going to mistake him for a public speaker.
+He's an organization man, works behind the scenes; nobody's going to mistake him for a public speaker.
 So they throw him a bone, maybe his picture gets in the Urinal - Metro section.
-Somebody local has to introduce the Congressman, and you know Potter's holding out for Sunday night."
+Somebody local had to be rounded up to introduce the Congressman after his office tweeted that scheduling change, and you know Potter's holding out for Sunday night."

-Henri was trying to tell a joke but the sound system hadn't been perfected yet, it would skip out... miss and falter, words and phrases booming out, then disappearing only to explode, again, like assassins streaking invisibly through time and space, manifesting suddenly behind the hero's back.
+Henri was trying to tell a joke but it turned out that the sound system hadn't been perfected yet, it would skip out... miss and falter, words and phrases booming forth, then disappearing only to explode, again, like ninja assassins in balaclavas streaking invisibly through time and space, manifesting suddenly behind the superhero's back.

-And because they were in a good mood, if a little hung over, the seated and incoming delegates finally rewarded Ratso with laughter and a little applause, and a man in coveralls in what served as the orchestra pit when the Symphony came down from the capital, three times a year, released six balloons... two red, two white, two blue.
+And because they were in a good mood, if a little hung over, the seated and incoming delegates finally rewarded Ratso with laughter and a little applause, and a tiny man in coveralls in what served as the orchestra pit when the Symphony came down from the capital three times a year, released five trial balloons... two red, one white, two blue.

-"What's really puzzling is why Morty would agree to keynote so early when... look at this place," Anne frowned.
+"What's really puzzling is why Morty would keynote so early when... look at this place," Anne frowned.
 "Most of our people haven't even fallen out of bed yet!"

 "Had to," Glenn replied, flashing an insider's smirk.
-"The Russian Olympiad bill's coming up in committee this afternoon and, if he's not there, they might lose, or at least deadlock, and he'd be toast with the party.
+"The Black Sea blockade bill's for Navalny’s so-called “suicide” in jail is coming up in committee this afternoon and, if he's not there, they might lose, or at least deadlock, and he'd be toast with the party.
 I mean... even more toasted than he is.
-Soon as he's done, I've hear from Gruber, Minkovich’s got a private jet waiting for him at the airport and he has to shoot down to Washington for the vote.
+Soon as he's done, as I've hear from Gruber, Minkovich has a private jet waiting for him at the airport and he’ll scoot down to Washington for the vote.
 He'll be back tonight or, at the latest, tomorrow morning..."

 "Which brings us to our keynote speaker!"
 The sound fizzled slightly, then shot into clarity with a pop! - Ratso backed off, took the nod from the tech booth as an omen, cranked up his smile another few lumens, then stepped forward again.
-"Two years ago, in Colorado... in the midst of the worst undeclared recession in half a century, a small band of far-sighted men..."
+"Three years ago, in Colorado... in the midst of deadly plague and the worst undeclared recession in more than a decade, a small band of far-sighted men..."

-"And women!" answered a piercing shriek from the gallery.
+"And women!" answered a piercing shriek from the thin but gradually fleshing-out gallery.

 "Exactly!"
 Ratso recovered with a grin and wave.
 "They saw the need for an Americanism not of the right, nor left, but forward... for forward policies and...
 American values!
-And when perfidious terrorism showed us the time had come to introduce fair immigration reform in Congress, one man... spurning the counsel of those in his own party, who advised sticking to the tried and true old path of compromise, mediocrity and political correctness... carried the day and made possible historic legislation to begin the task of setting these United States, once again, down the straight and narrow path to greatness.
-Then, despite the prophecies of doomsayers and a caviling plot hatched against him by the extreme left within his own party, he was re-elected last November with... not a plurality... but a full fifty three percent majority over two well-financed and ruthless opponents, Democratic and Republican!
-Delegates, I give you our keynote speaker, and author of the bill that made sale and possession of aerosol spray paint cans that deface our cities and destroy the ozone layer prosecutable under Federal RICO statutes, CONGRESSMAN MORTON SCOW, INDEPENDENT, of CALIFORNIA!"
+And when perfidious terrorism showed us the time had come to introduce fair immigration reform in Congress, one man... spurning the counsel of those in his own party… one man who advised breaking with the tried and true old paths of compromise, mediocrity and political correctness... carried the day and made possible historic legislation to begin the task of setting these United States, once again, down the straight and narrow path to greatness.
+Then, despite the prophecies of doomsayers and a caviling plot hatched against him by the extreme Socialist left within his own party primary, he was re-elected last November with... not a plurality... but a full fifty three percent majority over two well-financed and ruthless opponents, Democratic and Republican!
+Delegates, I give you our keynote speaker, and author of the bill that made sale and possession of those aerosol spray paint cans that deface our citiscapes and destroy the ozone layer by persons under twenty-five a prosecutable offense under Federal RICO statutes, CONGRESSMAN MORTON SCOW, INDEPENDENT, from the great Stat of CALIFORNIA!"

 The applause erupting this time was genuine, the cavernous convention center almost appearing to shrink as seats were filled by the late-arriving, puffy-eyed delegates.
 Cupping her mouth, Anne bent over to shout into Glenn's ear...